DonMcNamara/requestinator/README.md

 ## FAQ

+### How is this different from RequestBin?
+This is a standalone executable with nothing else to install.
+You run it locally rather than using a hosted service.

 ### Why did you write this?
 We were using a self hosted RequestBin server for some integration tests.
 This seemed like a simpler solution to me.